Short on time? Here’s the best free iOS antivirus in 2020:

 2. McAfee Mobile Security — Best for Theft Protection

-McAfee is a household name in the antivirus world, and just like their premium antivirus, their free iOS app is very high quality.
-McAfee Mobile Security includes 2 phone location features to help you find your lost or stolen iPhone.
-I was able to access both of these by logging into my free McAfee account on another device (including my Apple Watch!).
+McAfee is a well-known name in the internet security world, and just like their premium desktop antivirus, McAfee’s free iOS app is very high quality.
+McAfee Mobile Security includes two separate phone location features to help you find your lost or stolen iOS device.
+I was able to access both of these free phone location features by logging into my free McAfee account on another device (including my Apple Watch!).

 I tried the Remote Alarm with my iPhone on “silent” mode, and it made an incredibly loud noise.
 I also liked the Locate feature which showed me the current location of my iPhone on a map.
 These two things are nice to have, but these are already standard features on Apple’s default Find My iOS app.

 I intentionally entered my PIN wrong three times on my iPad, and McAfee’s CaptureCam feature took a photo of me using the iPad’s front camera.
 McAfee then sent me an email of the picture along with the last known location of the device.

 What’s even cooler is if someone does manage to break into your iPhone, the Media Vault feature provides an extra layer of protection for your photos and videos.
 Media Vault encrypts your device’s media and secures it behind an additional PIN.
 I set it up to automatically save new photos and videos to my Media Vault.

 Finally, McAfee Mobile Security provides a 3-stage “Backup, Wipe, and Restore” process to make sure that my contact list remains private:

 - Back up my contacts using McAfee’s cloud storage.